Faculty of Business

 An articulation agreement is a formal, systematic, written collaboration between two institutions designed to identify block transfer credits and to clarify requirements to facilitate student transfers between the two institutions.
 These agreements are approved by the Maritime Provinces Higher Education Commission and are regularly updated to reflect any changes in curriculum or requirements at the institutions involved.

-The Faculty of Business at UNBSJ offers articulated programs in Accounting, Electronic Commerce, General Business and Hospitality and Tourism leading to The Bachelor of Applied Management (BAM).
+The Faculty of Business at UNBSJ offers articulated programs in Accounting and General Business leading to The Bachelor of Applied Management (BAM).
 Students first earn a diploma from a participating community college and then enter the third year of the BAM at UNBSJ.

 The programs are designed to offer students the opportunity to experience two very different types of learning environments while they develop proficiency in both the theoretical and applied areas of their chosen fields.